 Swipe My SVG File

-I have the ‘It’s so good to be home” SVG file available in my Free Resource Library.
+I have the ‘It’s so good to be home” SVG file in my Free Resource Library that is available to subscribers to my newsletter.
 And you can totally use it!
 No cost what so ever for personal use.
-To get exclusive access to the library simply fill out the form below.
+To get exclusive access to the library and join the newsletter simply fill out the form below.